The regularity theory for the Mumford-Shah functional on the plane: Critical points

 The latter identity is in fact equivalent to \eqref{e:inner-C1} when $g\in C^1$.

 Motivated by the above discussion we introduce the following notions.

 \begin{definition} Consider $g\in C^1$.
-A pair $(K,u)$ in $\Omega$ is a critical point of $E_\lambda$ if \eqref{e:outer}-\eqref{e:inner-C1} hold for every $\varphi\in W^{1,2} (\Omega\setminus K)$ with $\supp (\varphi) \subset\subset \Omega$ and every $\psi\in C^1_c (\Omega, \mathbb R^2)$.
+A pair $(u,K)$ in $\Omega$ is a critical point of $E_\lambda$ if \eqref{e:outer}-\eqref{e:inner-C1} hold for every $\varphi\in W^{1,2} (\Omega\setminus K)$ with $\supp (\varphi) \subset\subset \Omega$ and every $\psi\in C^1_c (\Omega, \mathbb R^2)$.

 Consider $g\in L^\infty$.
-A pair $(K,u)$ in $\Omega$ is a critical point of $E_\lambda$ if \eqref{e:outer} holds for every $\varphi\in W^{1,2} (\Omega\setminus K)$ with $\supp (\varphi) \subset\subset \Omega$ and if there are bounded Borel functions $u^+, u^-$, and $g_K$ such that \eqref{e:inner} holds for every $\psi\in C^1_c (\Omega, \mathbb R^2)$. \end{definition}
+A pair $(u,K)$ in $\Omega$ is a critical point of $E_\lambda$ if \eqref{e:outer} holds for every $\varphi\in W^{1,2} (\Omega\setminus K)$ with $\supp (\varphi) \subset\subset \Omega$ and if there are bounded Borel functions $u^+, u^-$, and $g_K$ such that \eqref{e:inner} holds for every $\psi\in C^1_c (\Omega, \mathbb R^2)$. \end{definition}

-The variational identities \eqref{e:outer}-\eqref{e:inner} are proved for minimizers in Proposition \ref{p:variational identities}.
+The variational identities \eqref{e:outer}-\eqref{e:inner} are proved for minimizers in Proposition~\ref{p:variational identities}.
 Both \eqref{e:outer} and \eqref{e:inner-C1} are well-known and their proof are reported, for instance, in \cite{AFP00}.
 However we have not been able to find a reference in the literature for \eqref{e:inner} and we thus give its derivation in the appendix.

-\begin{remark} In these notes we will take advantage of the identity \eqref{e:inner} to prove several monotonicity formulae which we will freely use in the proofs of the regularity results of Theorem \ref{t:main} in cases (b) and (c).
-On the other hand, those $\varepsilon$-regularity statements hold more generally for quasi-minimizers of the functional $E_0$, of which minimizers of $E_\lambda$ are a distinguished example.
+\begin{remark} In these notes we will take advantage of the identity \eqref{e:inner} to prove several monotonicity formulae which we will freely use in the proofs of the regularity results of Theorem~\ref{t:main} in cases (b) and (c).
+On the other hand, those $\varepsilon$-regularity statements hold more generally for what in the literature are sometimes called quasi-minimizers (see \cite{AFP00}) or almost-minimizers\footnote{We warn the reader that \cite{DavidBook} uses both the terms almost-minimizers and quasi-minimizers, but the quasi-minimziers of \cite{DavidBook} are not the ones of \cite{AFP00}.} (see \cite{DavidBook}) of the functional $E_0$, of which minimizers of $E_\lambda$ are a distinguished example.
 In particular our use of the monotonicity formulae can be avoided.

-More precisely, the conclusions of Theorem \ref{t:main} in cases (b) and (c) of Conjecture \ref{c:MS} are proved in \cite{david1996,AP97,AFP97} (cf. also \cite{AFP00,DavidBook}) for pairs $(K,u)$ satisfying the following weakened version of \eqref{e:minimizer}: there are $\omega,\delta>0$ such that
+More precisely, the conclusions of Theorem~\ref{t:main} in cases (b) and (c) of Conjecture~\ref{c:MS} are proved in \cite{david1996,AP97,AFP97} (cf. also \cite{AFP00,DavidBook}) for pairs $(u,K)$ satisfying the following weakened version of \eqref{e:minimizer}: there are $\omega,\delta>0$ such that

-(where $x,r$ and $(J,v)$ are arbitrary and satisfy the conditions for competitors given in Definition \ref{d:definitions}, with $U=B_r (x)$).
-Note that minimizers of $E_\lambda$ are indeed quasi-minimizers of $E$ with $\delta=1$ and $\omega=2\pi$ according to a simple comparison estimate.
+(where $x,r$ and $(v,J)$ are arbitrary and satisfy the conditions for competitors given in Definition~\ref{d:definitions}, with $U=B_r (x)$).
+Note that minimizers of $E_\lambda$ are indeed almost-minimizers of $E$ with $\delta=1$ and $\omega=2\pi$ according to a simple comparison estimate.